 Here are three excellent examples of ingenious Alaska inventions that are credited to, or partially attributed to, Alaska Natives and that continue to live on today in modern-day versions.

 Kayaks: Alaska Natives Choice for Hunting Out on the Water

-Small and light, fast and stealthy, durable and waterproof – the kayak, the perfect Alaska hunting vessel.
+Small and light, fast and stealthy, durable and waterproof – the kayak is the perfect Alaska waterway’s hunting vessel.

 There’s some debate on when and where the first kayaks were created and used, but there’s no question that thousands of years ago, Alaska’s Inuit, Aleut and Yup’ik people in the Arctic and subarctic regions were among the originators of constructing and utilizing these unique crafts.

 Known as a “hunter’s boat,” kayaks were used for fishing and hunting, usually for sea otters and seals, but also for larger targets like walrus, caribou and even whales.
 The crafts were relatively simple – bent wood frames coated by stretched, dried and sewed sealskin or other naturally waterproof hides.
 In tundra-filled landscapes where trees were scarce, driftwood and animal bones (whale in particular) were used for framing.